jdcasey/pi-intercom/README.md

-# Python Telegram bot that can record/send audio, PNG images, and animated GIFs
+# Python Telegram bot that can record/send audio, for use in Raspberry Pi-driven Intercoms

 ## Non-PyPI Dependencies